Electromagnetic catapult: United States

 On 28 July 2017, Lt.
 Cmdr.
 Jamie "Coach" Struck of Air Test and Evaluation Squadron 23 (VX-23) performed the first EMALS catapult launch from USS Gerald R. Ford (CVN-78) in an F/A-18F Super Hornet.

-By April 2021, 8,000 launch/recovery cycles had been performed with the EMALS and the AAG arrestor system aboard USS Gerald R. Ford.
+By April 2021, 8,000 launch/recovery cycles had been performed with the EMALS and the Advanced Arresting Gear (AAG) system aboard USS Gerald R. Ford.
 The USN also stated that the great majority of these cycles had occurred in the prior 18 months and that 351 pilots had completed training on the EMALS/AAG.
+USS Gerald R. Ford was certified for flight deck operations using the EMALS in 2022.

-The Ford was certified for flight deck operations using the EMALS in 2022.
+On August 13, 2026, a White House presidential memorandum issued by 47th President Donald J. Trump called for replacing the EMALS and Advanced Weapons Elevators with steam catapult and hydraulic systems for the planned 4th Gerard R. Ford-class carrier USS Doris Miller (CVN-81), effective within 60 days of the memorandum.
+Trump, who previously referred to electromagnetic catapults as "digital" or "stupid electric", has been openly expressing his preference for steam catapults over EMALS since a Time interview in May 2017.
+Trump's directive has since come under scrutiny and criticism by the mainstream media and naval experts, who have called it "very old thinking" and "potential logistical nightmare".